Pharos1/NewGLRenderEngine/README.md

 ### Todo for things I am not sure about
 * Check Occlusion Query feature and use it instead for Occlusion Culling
+* Maybe I can remove early-z rejection as deferred will be sufficient enough

 <!---
 ## Passes (I have to minimize them, and there will be a lot more)